Searchresults

 A good ‘match’ between an intern and an work placement provider is beneficial to both parties.
 This educational tip explains how both students and study programmes can find possible work placements and which platforms are helpful for finding a suitable work placement.

-(Aligning the expectations between intern and work placement …
+(Aligning the expectations between intern and work …

 Read more -